Bungee Jumping of Their Own: Adaptations

 A stage musical entitled Bungee Jump was produced in 2012, with lyrics by Hue Park and music by American composer Will Aronson.
 The production was successful and won the award for best score at the 7th Musical Awards and the 18th Korea Musical Awards.

 It has been remade in Thai film titled Dew in 2019 by Chookiat Sakveerakul, with lead role by Sukollawat Kanarot.

 On November 2, 2021, it was announced that Jeong Yun o and Lee Hyun-wook will appear in the OTT drama remake of the movie in the roles of Im Hyun-bin and Seo In woo.
-On December 9, it was announced that the remake had bene cancelled due to concerns from the original screenwriter.
+On December 9, it was announced that the remake had been cancelled due to concerns from the original screenwriter.
 The original screenwriter opposed the remake due to his newly found Christian beliefs, which are against the theme of homosexuality, suicide and rebirth which are main plot points in the film.